Surgeons say they’re forced to decide which cancer patients to treat

 "This sort of comment comes out of someone who's not actually aware of what's going on, because it's a politically correct thing for them to say, to keep the politicians off their back.
 The reality is [it's] not happening."

-At the heart of this latest issue at the hospital are long-standing problems within the anesthesia department.
+At the heart of this latest issue at the hospital are long-standing problems with with anaesthetic technicians.
 1News understands that the workplace, which currently has 29 vacancies, has bullying issues.

 Wakeman said it was clear that parts of the hospital's workforce were down on numbers.